 Jack Daniel’s has been the top-selling American Whiskey for decades.
 Interestingly, Moore County, Tennessee, where the distillery is based, is a dry county.
 So you can’t buy any Jack in the town where it’s made.

+Jack Daniels is currently owned by The Brown-Froman group, which also owns Herradura Tequila.
 Because of American trade classification laws, it’s required to be labeled “straight bourbon,” although the company insists that it is in fact “Tennessee Whiskey.”

 As mentioned above, Jack Daniel’s has quite a wide range of ready-to-drink whiskeys and coolers.
 But they also have a selection of prestige whiskeys.